trumanLuan/TSEA/README.md

 `> library(TSEA)`
 `> library(pheatmap)`
 ## 2.2 Built-in data loading
-load the t-statistic matrix for the GTEx panel
+load the t-statistic matrix for the GTEx panel:
 `> load("data/GTEx_t_score.rda")`
-load the z-score matrix for the ENCODE panel
+load the z-score matrix for the ENCODE panel:
 `> load("data/ENCODE_z_score.rda")`
 Then "GTEx_t_score" and "ENCODE_z_score" panels will be loaded to R enviroment.
 ## 2.3 Input data
 TSEA deals with two types of enrichment analysis for different forms of query data.
 For convenience, we provide two TSEA functions for query gene lists (single sample and multiple samples), and another function for RNA-Seq expression profiles tissue-specific enrichment analysis.
 ### 2.3.1 TSEA for gene lists
 When the query data are lists of genes, the Fisher’s Exact Test is implemented.
 The function is `tsea.analysis()`.
 The input is a vector of gene symbols.
 Here we used disease-associated genes identified from GWAS summary statistics as an example.
 The gene symbols can be found here:
-Load gene symbol from TSEA package.
+Load gene symbol from TSEA package:
 `> load("data/GWAS_gene.rda")`
 `> query.genes = GWAS_gene`
-Or you can read your own gene symbol list from a text file.
+Or you can read your own gene symbol list from a text file:
 `> dat = read.table("data/Gene_list.txt",head = F)`
 `> query.genes = dat[,1]`
-Nextly, we perform tissue-specific enrichment analysis for query gene list.
+Nextly, we perform tissue-specific enrichment analysis for query gene list:
 `> tsea_t = tsea.analysis(query.genes, GTEx_t_score, ratio = 0.05, p.adjust.method = "bonferroni")`
 Here, the ratio is a value to define tissue-specific genes (default is 5%) and provides the first way of categorizing genes.
 The second way of grouping genes is based on the query genes.
 The two ways of category form a two by two table, which is used in the Fisher’s Exact Text.